 Spain has a constitutional monarchy government, which includes royals who rule along with appointed officials.

-King Felipe IV took the throne in June of 2019 and now assists both the Prime Minister and the Deputy Prime Minister.
+King Felipe VI took the throne on June 19, 2014 and now assists both the Prime Minister and the Deputy Prime Minister.

 Spain also has a Council of Ministries.
 It holds general elections and specialty elections to appoint politicians to the European Cabinet.
 Autonomous regions and communities with Spain have their own elected and appointed officials.